webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 `oniceconnectionstatechange` is a callback that is fired that reflects the state of the ICE Agent.
 When you have network connectivity or when you become disconnected this is how you are notified.

-#### `onstatechange`
+#### `onconnectionstatechange`

-`onstatechange` is a combination of ICE Agent and DTLS Agent state.
+`onconnectionstatechange` is a combination of ICE Agent and DTLS Agent state.
 You can watch this to be notified when ICE and DTLS have both completed successfully.